 Union County Parks Director Ron Zuber, Watchung Stables Manager Rachel Baris Bechtold, Freeholder Chairman Bruce H. Bergen, Freeholder Alexander Mirabella, and County Manager Al Faella cut the ribbon on the new indoor arena at the Watchung Stables.

-The Union County Board of Chosen Freeholders is pleased to announce a major renovation and expansion of Watchung Stables, the county’s public riding facility.
-The project includes a new indoor riding ring to enable year-round use of the stable, bringing in additional revenue while providing more Union County residents with affordable access to a popular sport.
+The Union County Board of Chosen Freeholders cut the ribbon today on a major renovation and expansion at the Watchung Stables, the County’s public horse riding facility, that included a new indoor riding ring to enable year-round use.

-The stable’s Watchung Mounted Troops youth program currently serves approximately 700 children yearly, many of whom volunteer at the stable and perform related community service projects when they are not riding.
+The Watchung Stables are located in the Watchung Reservation, on Summit Lane in Mountainside.
+The stables’ Watchung Mounted Troops youth program currently serves approximately 700 children yearly, many of whom volunteer at the stables and perform related community service projects when they are not riding.

 The original location of Watchung Stables was in Summit, on Glenside Avenue.
 That site was lost in the 1980’s when the “missing link” of Interstate 78 was constructed.
 Work on the present facility in Mountainside began in 1983 and largely concluded in 1985.
 The initial plans called for the construction of an indoor ring.